qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_flash.rst

 How to flash Qualcomm configuration data table (CDT) with QDL?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the Qualcomm hardware, the source of platform information on a device is the CDT, which is a blob that contains information about the current platform and its subvariants.
-You can update CDT by flashing a CDT binary.
+You can update CDT by flashing a CDT binary:

-Following are the steps to flash CDT:

 1. Download the CDT binary.